RLOpenCatalyst/rg-doc/source/Features.rst

 5. Monitor Pipeline action : Through this you can monitor the pipeline.

 6. View Outputs action : Through this you can see the outputs.

+7. Explore action: Through the Explore action you can see the shared files with 1-click.
+Note: If project storage is not mounted you can’t see the explore action in the product details page.

 Fill the following Details